pdmosses/test-nav/index.md

 It appears that giving a child to a page in `docs` adds 4 blank lines for each page in `pages` with `nav_exclude: true`.

-In a real project with 125 pages, making `has_children: false` in `docs` shrinks the generated nav from 1650 lines to 400 lines.
+In a real project with 125 pages with `nav_exclude: true`, making `has_children: false` in `docs` shrinks the generated nav from 1650 lines to 400 lines.